 For many insulin pump users, most infusion set applications cause little or no pain –just a short jab that doesn’t bother them in the least.
 The same is true for many Continuous Glucose Monitor (CGM) and Flash (Libre) users.
 However, some individuals, particularly children, may find the process distressing or even painful.
 The good news is that pain can be minimized or avoided.

 For a quick, easy solution, an ice cube rubbed over the infusion site immediately before applying the infusion set may numb the area a bit and make the experience more comfortable.
-A cold gel pack, held on the area for a few moments, can also help.
+A cold gel pack held on the area for a few moments can also help.
 However, some kids find the cold sensation uncomfortable, and this solution tends to “take the edge off” rather than blocking the pain.

 Another option is a topical anaesthetic cream, such as EMLA™ or Maxilene®.
 Topical anesthetics have a numbing effect and are used to block pain.
 A common numbing ingredient in topical anesthetics is lidocaine.
 Both EMLA™ and Maxilene® contain lidocaine in non-prescription strengths, which numbs the area temporarily, and can make the process of set changes virtually painless.
 You simply apply a dab of the cream (about the size of a dime), and then cover it with a first aid dressing, such as Opsite◊ Flexifix◊, Tegaderm™, or IV3000 for the specified period of time.
 Then you remove the dressing, wipe and wash away all of the cream, and apply the infusion set as usual.